Renters Rights LondonRenters Rights LondonRenters Rights London

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you rent your home from a private landlord, or from a housing association, or from the council.
-The monthly LHA in Kingston depends on where you live in the borough and in 2021, is as follows:
+The monthly LHA in Kingston-upon-Thames depends on where you live in the borough and from April 2024, is as follows:

 Outer South London (e.g. Malden Rushett, Chessington)